NethermindEth/StarknetByExample/pages/applications/simple_storage_starknetjs.md

 In order to run your code, run the command `node index.js{:md}` in your project directory.
 After a short amount of time, you should see a "0" as the stored data.

 Now, we will set a new number to the `stored_data` variable by calling the `fn set(self: @mut ContractState, new_data: u128)` function.
-This is an `INVOKE:{md}` transaction, so we need to sign the transaction with our account's private key and pass along the calldata.
+This is an `INVOKE{:md}` transaction, so we need to sign the transaction with our account's private key and pass along the calldata.

 The transaction is signed and broadcasted to the network and it can takes a few seconds for the transaction to be confirmed.